menu

 Hawkinsville City Center is a suburban neighborhood (based on population density) located in Hawkinsville, Georgia.

-Real estate in the City Center of Hawkinsville, GA is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and mobile homes.
+Real estate in the City Center of Hawkinsville, GA is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is owner occupied.
 Many of the residences in the City Center neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics